-The Commission in its role as the National Rural Fire Authority expects the advice, leadership and coordination services it provides will enable the 80 independent fire authorities to apply sound, well-researched approaches to forest and rural fire management.
+The Commission in its role as the National Rural Fire Authority (NRFA) expects the advice, leadership and coordination services it provides will enable the 76 independent fire authorities to apply sound, well-researched approaches to forest and rural fire management.
 In turn better controls over lighting of fires during periods of elevated risk, improved operational readiness and increased response capability will minimise the consequences of rural fires.

-The National Rural Fire Authority establishes rural fire policy at the national level.
-This includes developing and maintaining a schedule of minimum national standards, auditing fire authorities against those standards, evaluating fire authority performance and coordinating fire authorities nationally.
-The final two minimum national standards; Timely Response to Fires and Assessing Wildfire Threat, were published in 2010/2011.
+The NRFA establishes rural fire policy at the national level.
+This includes developing and maintaining a schedule of minimum national standards, auditing fire authorities against those standards, evaluating fire authority performance and coordinating all matters relating to national rural fire control.